rocheben/WhoPrezodeIndicator/README.md

 -   *risk_category.R* - function to identify risk category

+-   *impactPrevention.R* - script to simulate implementation of prevention strategies

 `Folders:`

 -   *data* - (anonmyized) expert data and data used for indices validation (for AIV and MERS)